allenlcp/Udemy_Design_Patterns/Notes.md

 * "Clients should not be forced to depend upon interfaces that they do not use"
 > a client should not implement an interface if it does not use a method in that interface
-> happens mostly when one interface contains more than one functionality, and the client only needs one fuctinality and not the other
+> happens mostly when one interface contains more than one functionality, and the client only needs one fuctionality and not the other

 * the goal of the interface segregation principle is to reduce the side effects and frequency of required changes by splitting the software into multiple, independent parts